 For more information please email email@example.com.
-You can book via PayPal using the link below, or to pay by Bank Transfer or cheque please contact us by email.
+You can book at the Eventbrite link or to pay by Bank Transfer or cheque please contact us by email.
 Places are strictly limited and not available on the door.
-You will be asked for registration details when you've booked, when you get confirmation (usually within a few hours).

 The saying 'Tell me and I forget, show me and I remember, involve me and I truly understand' resonates with many people but how can we truly involve people when facilitating change?
 This day workshop will explore the different tools and exercises we can use in 1-1 contexts with pet owners, in meetings, community outreach work, educational workshops and other contexts.
 We will try out some typical exercises and invent some brand new ones using the key principles and frameworks of tried-and-tested exercises as a starting point.
 Following the workshop you will be more confident in planning activities and training sessions and have some tools you will be itching to try at the first opportunity!

 A 90 minute version of this workshop was held at the 2018 HBCA workshop event.
 This is a day version where we will go into further detail and have more time to practice the exercises.